United States Immigration and Customs Enforcement: Enforcement and Removal Operations (ERO)

+Enforcement and Removal Operations (ERO) primarily deals with the deportation and removal of undocumented immigrants.
+It is among the most public and contentious functions of ICE.
+ERO maintains custodial facilities used to detain people who are suspected to be illegally present in the United States and pose a reasonable threat to the safety of residents.
+In interior offices, ERO officers primarily conduct targeted enforcement operations to apprehend immigrants engaged in serious criminal activity.
+At border offices, ERO officers receive and detain undocumented immigrants apprehended by the United States Border Patrol.

 ERO is responsible for enforcing the nation's immigration laws and ensuring the departure of removable immigrants from the United States.
-ERO uses its detention and deportation officers to identify, arrest, and remove immigrants who violate U.S. immigration law.
-Deportation officers are responsible for the transportation and detention of immigrants in ICE custody to include the removal of immigrants to their country of origin.
-Deportation officers arrest immigrants for violations of U.S. immigration law, monitor cases during deportation proceedings, supervise released immigrants, and remove immigrants from the United States.
+ERO uses its detention and deportation officers to identify, arrest, and remove immigrants who violate U.S. immigration law, Deportation officers are responsible for the transportation and detention of immigrants in ICE custody to include the removal of immigrants to their country of origin, Deportation officers arrest immigrants for violations of U.S. immigration law, monitor cases during deportation proceedings, supervise released immigrants, and deportation of illegal immigrants from the United States.

 Deportation officers operate strategically placed Fugitive Operations Teams whose function is to locate, apprehend, and remove immigrants who have absconded from immigration proceedings and remain in the United States with outstanding warrants for deportation.
-Due to limited staffing, ERO Fugitive Operations typically target illegal immigrants with a history of serious criminal convictions (i.e. homicide, sexual assaults, aggravated felonies).
-ERO Officers do not randomly target illegal immigrants for detention and civil arrest due to current case law and internal policies.
+Due to limited staffing, ERO Fugitive Operations typically target undocumented immigrants with a history of serious criminal convictions (i.e. homicide, sexual assaults, aggravated felonies).

 ERO manages the Secure Communities program which identifies removable immigrants located in jails and prisons.
-Fingerprints submitted as part of the normal criminal arrest and booking process will automatically check both the Integrated Automatic Fingerprint Identification System (IAFIS) of the FBI's Criminal Justice Information Services (CJIS) Division and the Automated Biometric Identification System (IDENT) of the Department of Homeland Security's US-VISIT Program.
+Fingerprints submitted as part of the normal criminal arrest and booking process will automatically check both the Next Generation Identification (NGI) of the FBI's Criminal Justice Information Services (CJIS) Division and the Automated Biometric Identification System (IDENT) of the Department of Homeland Security's US-VISIT Program.

 ERO was formerly known as the Office of Detention and Removal Operations (DRO).